ankitraju123/secretive-form-5947/README.md

 <h1 align="center">Nykaa.com Clone</h1>
 <br />
-<strong>Nykaa.com Clone is ReactJS e-commerce web application that allows you to buy cosmetics products online with effortable prices.
+<strong>Nykaa.com Clone is NextJS e-commerce web application that allows you to buy cosmetics products online with effortable prices.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.</strong>

 <h2 align="center">🖥️ Tech Stack</h2>